Olatubosun/rocksdb.docs/DeleteRange.md

 db->DeleteRange(start, end);
 ```

-Under the hood, this creates a range tombstone, which is represented as a single kv, which significantly speeds up write performance.
+Under the hood, this creates a range tombstone represented as a single kv, which significantly speeds up write performance.

 [TODO: talk about read performance]